BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

     Wheeling was the first city in West Virginia.
     Faded industrial glory.
     A strong sense of community, coupled with an "I don't care if you live or die" individualism.
-    A general and unspoken adherence to the aesthetics and operational principles of country western songs.
+    A general and unspoken adherence to the aesthetics and operational principles of country-western songs.
 </p>

 <p>